 Everybody's favorite design tool is Canva.
 Use it to make your content beautiful, encouraging readers to continue and come back for more.

-To stay on top of what's trending and be as timely as possible with your content, try these tools.
+Try these tools to stay on top of what's trending and be as timely as possible with your content.

-- Google Trends for surfacing the biggest daily headlines and stories on the rise;
+Google Trends for surfacing the biggest daily headlines and marketing trends on the rise;

 These 24 items are meant to include some ideas, best practices, and tools available to make your social media content as effective as possible.
 It is not meant to be a comprehensive list.

 There is an art to creating content for social media.
-Given that the number of users across these platforms worldwide is approaching 3 billion, it's worth your time to produce great content.
+The number of users across these platforms worldwide is approaching 3 billion, so producing great content is worth your time.